PGY1 Residency (West Chester Hospital)

 West Chester Hospital PGY1 Residency program will be recruiting at the OSHP Residency Showcase and ASHP Midyear Clinical Meeting Residency Showcase.

-We will be hosting open houses on Wednesday November 9th from 5pm-6pm and Wednesday November 16th from 5pm-6pm.
-Check out our twitter account for more updates @UCH_PharmRes
+We will host open houses on site and virtually in November.
+Check out our twitter account for more updates and details @UCH_PharmRes

 Program Contact